Is 95 Percentile Good In CAT?

 By mastering these key components, you can refine your strategy to simulate actual exam dynamics and enhance your CAT 2025 score.

-Is a 95th Percentile Good for MBA Colleges?
+Is a 95th Percentile Good for Top-Tier MBA Colleges?

-A 95th percentile in CAT places you well above the national average and makes you competitive for most premier B-schools outside the old IIMs.
-For context, the “holy trinity” IIMs (Ahmedabad, Bangalore, Calcutta) typically shortlist candidates only above the 98–99 percentile.
+A 95th percentile in CAT places you well above the national average and makes you competitive for most premier B‑schools outside the old IIMs.
+For context, the “holy trinity” IIMs (Ahmedabad, Bangalore, and Calcutta) typically shortlist candidates only above the 98–99th percentile.

 Similarly, FMS Delhi also often requires 99 percentiles for interviews.
 In contrast, newer IIMs and many top non-IIM colleges keep cutoffs in the 90–97 range.
 For example, IIM Bodh Gaya, IIM Nagpur, IIM Ranchi, IIM Sirmaur, IIM Tiruchirappalli, and IIM Udaipur all had final cutoffs around 95 percentiles for the 2025 admission cycle.

 In summary, the 95th percentile is very good.
-It virtually guarantees calls from almost all “Tier-1” non-IIM B-schools and many mid-tier IIMs, but it may fall short of the cutoffs at IIM-A/B/C and FMS in 2025.
-Compared to historical trends, the competition is intensifying, so aspirants should still aim as high as possible—ideally 99+ to covet old IIMs if that is your goal.
+It virtually guarantees calls from almost all “Tier-1” non-IIM B‑schools and many mid‑tier IIMs, but it may fall just short of the cutoffs at IIM-A/B/C and FMS in 2025.
+Compared to historical trends, the competition is intensifying, so aspirants should still aim as high as possible – ideally 99+ to covet old IIMs if that is their goal.

 IIMs Accepting 85–95 Percentile (2025)

-Based on the latest data, the following 10 IIMs typically shortlist at or below the 95th percentile for general-category candidates:
+Based on the latest data, the following 10 IIMs typically shortlist at or below 95 for general‑category candidates:

 Colleges